 IA.
-Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at moderate levels for the past 24 hours.
-The largest solar event of the period was a M1 event observed at 19/2342Z from Region 2816 (S24E21).
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at high levels for the past 24 hours.
+The largest solar event of the period was a X2 event observed at 20/0357Z from a Region beyond the SW limb.
+There are currently 4 numbered sunspot regions on the disk.

 IIA.
 Geophysical Activity Summary 19/2100Z to 20/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 687 km/s at 19/2348Z.
-Total IMF reached 6 nT at 20/0222Z.
-The maximum southward component of Bz reached -5 nT at 19/2342Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 13356 pfu.
+Solar wind speed reached a peak of 477 km/s at 19/2306Z.
+Total IMF reached 7 nT at 20/1725Z.
+The maximum southward component of Bz reached -5 nT at 20/2046Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2029 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (21 Apr, 23 Apr) and quiet levels on day two (22 Apr).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (21 Apr, 22 Apr) and quiet to active levels on day three (23 Apr).

 III.
 Event probabilities 21 Apr-23 Apr